eirikeve/distributed-elevator-control/README.md

 * `strings` for string modification

 And our display module has an additional dependency, which is not needed for running the main project:
-* [`gotem`](www.github.com/buger/goterm), used for making a command line GUI heads up display of the whole elevator system state
+* `goterm`, used for making a command line GUI heads up display of the whole elevator system state (must be installed from [`www.github.com/buger/goterm`](www.github.com/buger/goterm))

 ## Running the project